devmrwor/react-hooks-props-basics/README.md

 }
 ```

-In the above, we see that when we render the `BlogContent` component, we also
+Above we see that when we render the `BlogContent` component, we also create a
-create a prop called `articleText` that we assign a value of "Dear Reader:
+prop called `articleText` that we assign a value of "Dear Reader: Bjarne
-Bjarne Stroustrup has the perfect lecture oration."
-This value is accessible
+Stroustrup has the perfect lecture oration."
+This value is accessible from
-from within the `BlogContent` component as `props.articleText`!
+within the `BlogContent` component as `props.articleText`!

+**The syntax for creating props for a React component is the same as the syntax
-**To create props, we write them the same way as writing attributes for an HTML
+for writing attributes for an HTML tag.** For example, to assign a `<div>` an
-tag.** For example, to assign a `<div>` an id, we give it an attribute:
+id, we give it an attribute:

 ```html
 <div id="card">Hello!</div>